krober10nd/SeismicMesh/README.md

 seismic velocity model from (WARNING: File is \~500 MB)** [here](https://s3.amazonaws.com/open.source.geoscience/open_data/seg_eage_models_cd/Salt_Model_3D.tar.gz)

 **WARNING: Computationaly demanding!
-Running this example requires around 8 GB of RAM due to the 3D nature of the problem and the domain size.**
+Running this example takes around 5 minutes in serial and requires around 2 GB of RAM due to the 3D nature of the problem and the domain size.**

 ![Above shows the mesh in ParaView that results from running the code below.](https://user-images.githubusercontent.com/18619644/91606008-c5e09100-e947-11ea-97e2-58e4b2f23d2b.jpg)